Sanna-s-LAB/Women4Health/README.md

 # Women4Health

-in this folder we share code used in manuscripts that make use of the Women4Health cohort.
+in this folder we share code used in manuscripts that use data from the the Women4Health cohort.

 The Women4Health cohort is funded by ERC Starting Grant 2022 to Serena Sanna (project SEMICYCLE), and to RC 2020 to Prof. Giorgia Girotto